tip0x/polygonafrica2022/polygonID/README.md

 * Go to *https://remix-alpha.ethereum.org/*
 * Choose **localhost** from workspaces dropdown and click on **Connect**
 * You should be able to see the project folder in the remix file explorer panel
+* navigate to frontend-ui folder using ``` cd /absolute/to/relearningculture/token-creation/deployment/frontend-ui/claimer``` in your terminal
+*  ``` yarn start``` to launch react webpage on **localhost** on *http://localhost:3000/* then scan QR code within Prime toad app to claim tokens
+* Wait to generate proof, then connect and approve metamask wallet to get 5 PTT airdrop.

 #### PTTVerifier Contract Description